Knee Cut Guard Pass - Dealing With the Scissor Defense

 Which Approach Do You Prefer?

 Once you get all three of these options down, one will likely become your favorite.
 This will likely frustrate many of your partners for a while, until one comes up with a good way to counter what you're doing, and then you'll be back to the drawing board.
-Always remember: advanced techniques in jiu jitsu arise in exactly this manner, and you may well be helping to encourage innovation at your gym when you use this layered approach to problem solving.
+Always remember that advanced techniques in jiu jitsu arise in exactly this manner, and you may well be helping to encourage innovation at your gym when you use this layered approach to problem solving.
 Don't despair, but instead remember that you are adding to the overall body of BJJ knowledge out there!
 It is growing quickly.
 As always, let me know how these techniques work out for you.